natcap/natcap-community-software/README.md

 University of Washington's Outdoor Recreation and Data Lab

 ### http://viz.naturalcapitalproject.org
-Examples and resources to facilitate synthetizing, visualizing and communicating Ecosystem Services Data
+Examples and resources to facilitate synthesizing, visualizing and communicating ecosystem services information

 ### http://marineapps.naturalcapitalproject.org/
 A collection of webmaps illustrating ecosystem services analyses in coastal environments